Container Services Fabric Definition

 Does VMware NSX Advanced Load Balancer Offer Container Services Fabric?

-Yes, the VMware NSX Advanced Load Balancer offers container services fabric, also called a Universal Service Mesh.
-A universal service mesh provides monitoring, scalability, and high availability services through APIs.
+Yes, the VMware NSX Advanced Load Balancer offers container services fabric, also called an ingress gateway for containers.
+An ingress gateway for containers provides monitoring, scalability, and high availability services through APIs.
 This flexible framework removes the operational complexity associated with modern applications.
-The advent of cloud-native applications and containers creates a need for a service mesh to deliver vital application services, including load balancing.
+The advent of cloud-native applications and containers creates a need for a container ingress to deliver vital application services, including load balancing.

 For more information on container services fabric see the following resources: